sysadminmike/couch-to-postgres/README.md

     )

---Function to put data into couchdb:
+Add function to put data into couchdb:

     CREATE OR REPLACE FUNCTION couchdb_put() RETURNS trigger AS $BODY$ DECLARE